stan-hua/CEB-Quant/README.md

 ![The framework of CEB.](framework.png)

-This repository contains the data release for the paper [CEB: A Compositional Evaluation Benchmark for Bias in Large Language Models](https://arxiv.org/pdf/2407.02408).
+This repository contains the **refactored version** of the benchmark released in the paper [CEB: A Compositional Evaluation Benchmark for Bias in Large Language Models](https://arxiv.org/pdf/2407.02408).

 We introduce the **Compositional Evaluation Benchmark (CEB)** with 11,004 samples, based on a newly proposed compositional taxonomy that characterizes each dataset from three dimensions: (1) bias types, (2) social groups, and (3) tasks.
 Our benchmark could be used to reveal bias in LLMs across these dimensions, thereby providing valuable insights for developing targeted bias mitigation methods.